ebi-gdp/globus-file-handler-cli/README.md

 ```

 > [!TIP]
-> You'll need to set up a a token in the maven settings file (`settings.xml`) and mount it during build
+> You'll need to set up a token in the maven settings file (`settings.xml`) and mount it during build